Starting studies

 Students admitted through Early Admission

-Confirm your place and pay the Early Bird price of EUR 7 500 for the tuition fee within 21 days from the date of LUT Admissions Services having emailed you the admission decision.
+- If you are required to pay tuition fees, confirm your place and pay the Early Bird tuition fee of EUR 10 000 within 21 days from the date of LUT Admissions Services having emailed you the admission decision.
+The exact deadline date is indicated on your admission email.

 Students admitted through Regular Admission